 When is the right time to sell my property?

-As a homeowner you have decided that this is the right time to look at selling your property.
+As a homeowner, you may have decided that this is the right time to look at selling your property.

 There’s nothing wrong with wanting to sell your property fast, but you have to be smart about it.
 If you try to sell your home on your own, you might avoid paying commission, but it could end up costing you in other ways.